CatManJr/Flash-Aurora/README.md

 # Flash-Aurora: Toward Efficient Inference for Geospatial Foundation Models

-Flash-Aurora is a high-performance inference stack for the [Microsoft Aurora](https://github.com/microsoft/aurora) Earth-system foundation model.
-The repository packages the upstream model in `flash_aurora.aurora`, custom GPU kernels (Triton and CuTe DSL), precision routing, and `flash_aurora.engine` for data ingress, checkpoint loading, rollout, and NetCDF export.
+Flash-Aurora is an inference stack for the [Microsoft Aurora](https://github.com/microsoft/aurora) Earth-system foundation model.
+It includes the Aurora model fork, Triton and CuTe DSL kernels, precision routing, data ingress, checkpoint loading, autoregressive rollout, NetCDF export, and a ZeroMQ scheduler for out-of-process serving.

 ## Install